If you want to have a fast and productive experience, then you’ll want to begin this process up to four weeks before your planned moving day.

 5. Have lots of trash bags ready for the move.

 Boxes are useful when packing because they can stack.
-If you have a lot of soft items that are not fragile, then consider using trash bags for your move.
+If you have many soft items that are not fragile, consider using trash bags for your move.
 This option lets you fill out spaces and shapes that your furniture and other packed items can’t manage.

 6. Keep your hanging clothes on hangers.

 Keep your closet full of hanging clothes on their hangers.
-If you want to protect them, then use trash bags to cover items by placing the hook through the bottom of the bag.
+If you want to protect them, use trash bags to cover items by placing the hook through the bag’s bottom.
 Then lie each item flat in your vehicle or on top of your things.
 This process allows you to hang everything up in your new place right away.

 7. Label boxes on multiple sides.

 Boxes tend to get a label on the top or along one side.
-This work is helpful when knowing where specific items should go, but you can also waste a lot of time spinning a box around to see what it contains.
+This work helps you know where specific items should go, but you can also waste a lot of time spinning a box around to see what it contains.
 Mark them on at least two sides.
 Then make sure to label anything that is fragile so that you know to be careful with the item.

 8. Load your boxes and the truck strategically.

 You can usually maximize space when packing by keeping the most substantial or cumbersome items in the front of the truck on the floor.
 This same rule applies when packing.
 If you place heavy objects on top of lighter ones, then you’ll create a squishing effect in the box.
 Then pack as tightly as you can to minimize movement during the move.